mdlincoln/mdlincoln.github.io/_posts/2014-04-25-tool-trouble.md

 One can hardly blame the authors, though.
 The damn term pops up *everywhere* in the DH sphere.
-From the now-dead [Bamboo DiRT] project that sought to catalog digital "tools" for humanities scholarship, to introductory sessions on DH "tools" in almost any [THATCamp], to the [One Week | One Tool][owot] project, to the *Chronicle*'s [ProfHacker] blog absolutely lousy with "tools" to help your academic labor, the "tool" has become absolutely ubiquitous.
+From the [Bamboo DiRT] project that seeks to catalog digital "tools" for humanities scholarship, to introductory sessions on DH "tools" in almost any [THATCamp], to the [One Week | One Tool][owot] project, to the *Chronicle*'s [ProfHacker] blog absolutely lousy with "tools" to help your academic labor, the "tool" has become absolutely ubiquitous.

 It isn't hard to understand why.
 A "tool" sounds reassuringly tangible.